 New York Life maintains various tax-qualified and non-qualified defined contribution plans covering eligible U.S. employees and agents (401(k) plans).
-For employees, the plans provide for pre-tax salary reduction contributions (subject to maximums) and New York Life matching contributions of up to 4% of annual salary (base plus eligible incentive pay are considered).
-For the years ended December 31, 2018 and 2017, New York Life's matching contributions to the employees' tax-qualified plan totaled \$37 million and \$36 million, respectively.
+For employees, the plans provide for pre-tax, after-tax and/or after-tax Roth salary reduction contributions (subject to maximums) and New York Life matching contributions of up to 4% of annual salary (base plus eligible incentive pay are considered).
+For the years ended December 31, 2019 and 2018, New York Life's matching contributions to the employees' tax-qualified plan totaled \$38 million and \$37 million, respectively.
 A non-qualified plan for employees credits participant and New York Life matching contributions with respect to compensation in excess of the amount that may be taken into account under the tax-qualified plan.

-For agents, the plan provides for pre-tax commission reduction agreements, subject to maximums.
+For agents, the plan provides for pre-tax and/or after-tax Roth commission reduction agreements, subject to maximums.

 New York Life annually determines the level of contributions to the agents' plan.
-Contributions are based on each participant's net renewal commissions, net renewal premiums and cash values for the plan year on policies for which the participant is the original writing agent.
-In 2018 and 2017, New York Life's contributions to the agents' tax-qualified plan totaled \$2 million for both years.
+Contributions are based on each participant's net renewal commissions, net renewal premiums and cash values for the plan year on certain policies for which the participant is the original writing agent.
+For years ended December 31, 2019 and 2018, New York Life's contributions to the agents' tax-qualified plan totaled \$2 million for both years.
 There is no non-qualified plan for agents.

-NOTE 16 - GOODWILL AND OTHER INTANGIBLE ASSETS
+NOTE 15 - GOODWILL AND OTHER INTANGIBLE ASSETS